 - Around your waist, in the center of your back

 The length of your knife will limit where it can be worn, but how you carry your knife primarily comes down to personal preference.
-If you want to try a couple options, then look for a knife with a sheath that has eyelet holes (for laces), slots for straps, and a clip system.
+If you want to try a couple of options, look for a knife with a sheath that has eyelet holes (for laces), slots for straps, and a clip system.